Understanding Your Financial Aid Award Letter

 - Lab and course fees

-- Health & medical care
+- Health and medical care

 - Personal/miscellaneous living expenses